CoNarrative/glujs-guide-built/the-view-model-in-full.md

     },
 ```

 In other words, you add the behavior on the triggering end of things.
 But if there are multiple triggers, this creates redundancies.
-With gluJS, you could simply state the following instead:
+With GluJS, you could simply state the following instead:

 **Example (RECOMMENDED)**